Prospective Sloan Students

 The Sloan Program seeks applicants with all levels of experience and academic preparation who have a strong desire to hold leadership positions in the health care industry.
 Some training in statistics, accounting, and economics, as well as familiarity with basic computer applications is desirable.
 Superior oral and written communication skills are strongly recommended.
 Previous job and/or community service experience is a plus.
 Please review the links above for any degree-specific prerequisites.

-Stay tuned for more information for our two-day visit to campus featuring keynote speakers, alumni panels, student panels, a diversity breakfast, and more!
-Students who have been admitted to Sloan prior to November 1 will have hotel, shuttle, and most meals included in visit.
+Register for Sloan Visit Day featuring keynote speakers, alumni panels, student panels, a diversity breakfast, and more!
+Students who have been admitted to Sloan prior to October 28 will have hotel, shuttle, and most meals included in visit.
 By pre-registration only.
 Prospective students may attend on a space availability-basis only and will have most meals included in visit (students will need to take care of hotel expenses).
-More coming soon (tentative November 2016).

 Arrange a campus visit:

 Visiting campus offers an excellent opportunity to talk with students and faculty, visit classes and see the Cornell campus and Ithaca community.
-To arrange a campus visit, please contact Shannon Lupo, Sloan Program Assistant, at firstname.lastname@example.org .
+To arrange a campus visit, send an email request and your resume to Shannon Lupo, Sloan Program Assistant, at firstname.lastname@example.org.